pmhuizinga/AdventOfCode2020/README.md

 Immediately before the program would run an instruction a second time, the value in the accumulator is 5.

 Run your copy of the boot code.
 Immediately before any instruction is executed a second time, what value is in the accumulator?

+--- Part Two ---
+After some careful analysis, you believe that exactly one instruction is corrupted.

+Somewhere in the program, either a jmp is supposed to be a nop, or a nop is supposed to be a jmp.
+(No acc instructions were harmed in the corruption of this boot code.)

+The program is supposed to terminate by attempting to execute an instruction immediately after the last instruction in the file.
+By changing exactly one jmp or nop, you can repair the boot code and make it terminate correctly.

+For example, consider the same program from above:

+nop +0
+acc +1
+jmp +4
+acc +3
+jmp -3
+acc -99
+acc +1
+jmp -4
+acc +6
+If you change the first instruction from nop +0 to jmp +0, it would create a single-instruction infinite loop, never leaving that instruction.
+If you change almost any of the jmp instructions, the program will still eventually find another jmp instruction and loop forever.

+However, if you change the second-to-last instruction (from jmp -4 to nop -4), the program terminates!
+The instructions are visited in this order:

+nop +0  | 1
+acc +1  | 2
+jmp +4  | 3
+acc +3  |
+jmp -3  |
+acc -99 |
+acc +1  | 4
+nop -4  | 5
+acc +6  | 6
+After the last instruction (acc +6), the program terminates by attempting to run the instruction below the last instruction in the file.
+With this change, after the program terminates, the accumulator contains the value 8 (acc +1, acc +1, acc +6).

+Fix the program so that it terminates normally by changing exactly one jmp (to nop) or nop (to jmp).
+What is the value of the accumulator after the program terminates?